 A few things:

-- Don’t take critiques personally—use it as improvement for your skill.
+– Don’t take critiques personally—use them as an improvement for your skill.
 I’m a sensitive person (gasp) and think my work is a reflection of me.
 If it wasn’t an automatic, “YAAAAS!”
 I used to be so angry.
 “I worked HARD!”
-Of course I did, but someone saw something more in me and my talent.
+Of course, I did, but someone saw something more in me and my talent.
 That’s a good thing.

 – You’re not going to stop learning.
 I’ve worked in a lot of the Adobe programs more than once, and as the industry changed, I had to keep up which meant I had to keep learning.
 With updates changing how functions work, you’re always learning more to be better.